30 Jun 07 - Newsletters from HMS Hurworth

 Right: Other CTP guests

 Towards the end of the party the ship's CO, Lt Cdr James Barnes, exchanged gifts with the Mayor of Poole, the people of Cattistock village and Peter Harrison, the Vice Chairman of the TCA.

-Left: The Mayor of Poole exchanges gifts with Cattistock's CO
+Left: The Mayor of Poole exchanging gifts with Cattistock's CO

 Right: Gifts exchanged with the people of Cattistock village